 How to Sleep Train: Start the Babywise Schedule

 With Babywise, sleeping through the night is a goal, but it’s not achievable without first setting smaller goals.

 Establishing a consistent routine for your baby during the day is the only way to be able to reach the goal for nighttime sleep.

 Truly, it all starts with the first moment of the day.
 The desired awake time.
 Every element of your baby’s day flows from that first wake up.

-By deciding on your baby’s desired time for starting the day you’re able to put their sleep schedule in motion throughout the entire day and then have a lead into a solid night of sleep.
+By deciding on your baby’s desired time for starting the day you’re able to put their sleep schedule in motion throughout the entire 24-hour period and then have a lead into a solid night of sleep.

 As mentioned above, sleeping through the night does not happen for several weeks or even months of following the Babywise method with your baby.

 Ready to Start Babywise?
 These Posts Will Help:

 Consistent sleep during the day leads to consistent sleep during the night.